 Some exceptions were:

-• 1 Base Depot and 1st Base Supply Battalion, single battalion-sized unit, the name were based on role, not location.
+1 Base Depot and 1st Base Supply Battalion, a single battalion-sized unit, the name was based on role, not location.

-When the Royal New Zealand Army Service Corps (RNZASC) became the Royal New Zealand Corps of Transport (RNZCT) in 1979, the supply functions were transferred to the RNZAOC with the 1st number signifying the location with the 2nd number been 4 for all Supply Platoons:
+When the Royal New Zealand Army Service Corps (RNZASC) became the Royal New Zealand Corps of Transport (RNZCT) in 1979, the supply functions were transferred to the RNZAOC, with the 1st number signifying the location, with the 2nd number being 4 for all Supply Platoons:

 Exceptions were: